St. Louis grocery stores limit meat purchases amid concern over shortages, panic buying

 Schnucks said it is limiting all fresh beef purchases at its stores to two packages per customer.
 Dierbergs said it is placing limits on certain items, but the rules vary by store.

 Costco is limiting beef, poultry and pork to three packages per customer.
-Fresh Thyme is putting a two-package limit on each type of meat.
+Fresh Thyme is putting a two-package limit "per specific item" of meat.

 "Everybody's afraid that people are panicking and they're going to grocery stores and will buy quite a lot," said Panos Kouvelis, Director of The Boeing Center for Supply Chain Innovation at Washington University.